inivation/flatbuffers/docs/source/CppUsage.md

     optionally present in a given buffer, they are best represented as pointers (specifically std::unique_ptrs) in the native class since they can be null.
-    This attribute changes the member declaration to use the type directly rather than wrapped in a unique_ptr.
+    This attribute changes the member declaration to use the type directly rather than wrapped in a unique_ptr, and can be used on struct fields, table fields, as well as vectors of structs and tables.
+For vectors of structs, this is already the default behavior and has no additional effect.

--   `native_default("value")` (on a field): For members that are declared "native_inline", the value specified with this attribute will be included verbatim in the class constructor initializer list for this member.
+-   `native_default("value")` (on a field): For struct members that are declared "native_inline", the value specified with this attribute will be included verbatim in the class constructor initializer list for this member, to allow customized initialization of the struct members (default is zero-initialization).
+    This can also be used with scalar members to initialize with a non-zero value.

 -   `native_custom_alloc("custom_allocator")` (on a table or struct): When using the object-based API all generated NativeTables that  are allocated when unpacking